praekeltfoundation/platform-mnch/Onboarding/edd-reminders.md

 end

 # Text only
-card DisplayEDDUnknown when contact.data_preference == "text only" do buttons(
+card DisplayEDDUnknown when contact.data_preference == "text only",
+  then: DisplayEDDUnknownError do
+  buttons(
     EDDMonth: "@button_labels[0]",
     EDDLater: "@button_labels[1]"